Here’s a Painless Way to Get Money Back for Price Changes on Your Purchases

 Again, you do nothing after you sign up.
 This is what you call a “set-and-forget” app.
 Earny is a busy little bot, and it doesn’t need your help.

-It also prevents you from grinding your teeth in frustration when you buy something from Amazon, and then the price unexpectedly drops a day later.
+It also prevents you from grinding your teeth in frustration when you buy something from Amazon and the price unexpectedly drops a day later.
 Aaarrrgghh, I hate that.

 Call it buyer’s remorse.
 Post-purchase depression.